 Spatial Relationship Symbol Description

 Equal 0 Two geometries are Equal when they are identical (they have the same interior, boundary and exterior).

 Geometries do not need to have the same number of vertices (as long as they follow the same path, within geometric tolerance), and lines do not need to have the same direction.

 Polygon boundaries do not have to use the same start/end vertex in order to be equal.

 The order of the geometries does not matter.

 The types of geometries which can be equal are:

 Area and area

-Line and line
+▶ Line and line

-Point and point
+▶ Point and point

-Area-to-area
+Area-to-area Line-to-line Point-to-point

 Figure 4-9: Equal geometries

 Spatial Relationship Symbol Description

-Intersect N Intersect means any sort of spatial interaction.
+Intersect A Intersect means any sort of spatial interaction.
+It checks that either the boundaries or interiors of

-Д It checks that either the boundaries or interiors of two geometries intersect in any way, using any of the following relationships:
+two geometries intersect in any way, using any of the following relationships:

-► Equal

-Touches

-▶ Overlap
+▶ Equal

+TouchesOverlap

-► Cross
+Cross

-► Within

-Contains
+WithinContains

 The order of the geometries does not matter.

 Note: Intersect is the opposite of Disjoint.

-Spatial Relationship Symbol Description
+Thoras intersect is the opposite of Disjoint.

-Overlap Two geometries Overlap when two lines or two areas partly overlay each other.
+Overlap D Two geometries Overlap when two lines or two areas partly overlay each other.

 Overlap means geometries are partly inside and partly outside each other (so does not include being contained or being equal).

 The types of geometries that can overlap are:

 Area and area

 A polygon overlaps another polygon if it shares some but not all of its area.

-Line and line
+▶ Line and line

 A line overlaps another line if it shares some but not all of its length.

 The order of the geometries does not matter.

 Area-to-area Line-to-line Line-to-line

 Figure 4-10: Overlap geometries

 Spatial Relationship Symbol Description

-Touches DJ Touch means that the boundaries intersect but the interiors do not.
+Touches M Touch means that the boundaries intersect but the interiors do not.

-••• For lines the boundary means the end points, and for polygons the boundary means all inner and outer rings.
+For lines the boundary means the end points, and for polygons the boundary means all inner and outer rings.

 Adjacent polygons or end-to-end lines touch.

 The types of geometries that can touch are:

-Area and area

-Area and line

-Area and point

-Line and line
+Area and area Area and line Area and point Line and line

-Line and point
+► Line and line ► Line and point

 The order of the geometries does not matter.

-Area-to-ine Line-to-line
+Area-to-area Area-to-line Line-to-line

-Area-to-line Area-to-point Line-to-line Line-to-point
+Area-to-line Area-to-point Line-to-point Line-to-point

 Figure 4-11: Touch geometries

 Spatial Relationship Symbol Description

 Within Within means this geometry is completely inside the other, which must be a line or polygon.

 Their boundaries are allowed to intersect, so it includes the Covered by and Equal relationships.

 For lines the boundary means the end points, and for polygons the boundary means all inner and outer rings.

 The types of geometries which can be within another are:

-Area within area
+▶ Area within area

-Line within area
+▶ Line within area

 Line within line

-Point within area

-Point within line
+Point within areaPoint within line

 Point within point

 Area-to-area Area-to-line Area-to-point Line-to-line Line-to-point Point-to-point

-Area-to-line Area-to-line Line-to-line
+Area-to-area Area-to-line Area-to-line Line-to-line

 Figure 4-12: Within geometries

-Note.
-Within is the reciprocal of Contains .
+Note: Within is the reciprocal of Contains.

-Spatial Relationship Symbol Description Within Distance Within Distance checks that the geometries approach within a specified minimum distance of each other (specified in dataset units).
+Within Distance D Within Distance checks that the geometries approach within a specified minimum distance of each other (specified in dataset units).

+The order of the geometries does not matter.

 Note: Within Distance is the opposite of Beyond.